vania-dart/documentation/docs/the-basics/controller.md

 When an incoming request matches the specified route URI, the show method on the app\http\controllers\user_controller class will be invoked and the route parameters will be passed to the method.

-The response must be an object of Response class (json.html,file,download)
+The response must be an object of Response class (json,html,file,download)